Skip to main content

 How do you know that my tumor is an acoustic neuroma just by looking at the MRI?

-Surgery for an acoustic neuroma is not a realistic treatment for tinnitus.
-Some people may report that their tinnitus changed or decreased after treatment, but this is not an expected outcome of either surgery or Gamma Knife radiosurgery.
-The effect of treatment on your tinnitus is not something that can be expected or predicted.
+Surgery for an acoustic neuroma is not a treatment for tinnitus.
+Some people may notice changes after surgery or Gamma Knife radiosurgery, but improvement is not guaranteed.

 What is the orbit?